Failed Hip Replacement Compensation Claim

 Should you have any questions regarding filing a claim or if you wish to have your case reviewed please contact us directly with your inquires.

-If you have suffered Failed Hip Replacement Surgery as a result of an accident that wasn’t your fault then you may be able to make a claim.
-Call Tylers today on (freephone): 0800 699 0079 to see if you can make a claim today.
+If you have suffered a Failed Hip Replacement then you may be able to make a claim.
+Call Tylers Solicitors today on (freephone): 0800 699 0079 to see if you can make a claim.